2.2 Legal

 Most complaints by players are about unpaid wages

 Our survey of 14,000 players in 2016 found that 41 percent of players had been paid late in the previous two seasons - and in one country this was as high as 95 percent.
-We also found more than 700 players (6 percent) had been isolated from the rest of the squad, a tactic used to make players rescind their contract.
+We also found more than 700 players (six percent) had been isolated from the rest of the squad, a tactic used to make players rescind their contract.

 From 1 June 2018, FIFA agreed to change rules so that players have a legal justification to leave a club if they give 15 days' notice after not being paid for two straight months.
-Clubs can also no longer write so-called "grace periods'' into contracts which allow them to pay player wages late, and players can start legal proceedings with a view to leaving a club which is behaving in an “abusive way” towards them.
+Clubs can also no longer write so-called 'grace periods'' into contracts which allow them to pay player wages late, and players can start legal proceedings with a view to leaving a club which is behaving in an abusive way towards them.

 FIFPRO Ball 1100